Beyond-Diagonal RIS For Enhanced Secrecy and Sensing Gains in Secure ISAC Networks: An Optimization Framework: Numerical Evaluation

 Fig. \ref{fig4} shows the per-target illumination power in terms of the weight given to $\mathcal{V}_s^{(1)}$, i.e., $\alpha_1$.
 Notably, in a two-target case, it follows that $\alpha_2=1-\alpha_1$.
-Notably, one can note that the increase of $\alpha_1$ yields a higher reflected power by $T_1$, while it decreases for $T_2$.
-Of note, for a reduced $\alpha_1$ (higher $\alpha_2$), the considered optimization framework focuses on maximizing the reflected power term of the target with the highest weight.
+Notably, one can note that the increase of $\alpha_1$ yields a higher reflected power by $T_1$ , while it decreases for $T_2$.
+Such an observation means that Algorithm \ref{algg} focuses on maximizing the reflected power with the highest weight to maximize the sum reflected power (objective function).
 Furthermore, the intersection point ($\alpha_1^{\star}$) between both targets' power levels, corresponding to an equilibrium between reflected power at both targets, depends essentially on the RIS size.
-Observe that the higher $M$, the lower $\alpha_1^{\star}$ is.
+Observe that the higher $M$, the higher $ \alpha_1^{\star}$ is, which approaches $0.4$ at $M=100$ REs.
+Therefore, larger BD-RIS tend to reach a maximal fairness among targets when setting an equal weight to each target ($\alpha_1=\alpha_2=0.5$).